 First, we would like to say, for the most part, over the years we have observed that legal gun owners are respectful and reasonable people.
 Most legal gun owners will ask us us if our initiative is in support of a gun ban.
 There is no mention of a gun ban and we have signed a petition against bill C71.
 In fact, we published the link on Facebook so that others can sign.
+See here and here.
+This e-petition is now the most signed petition on guns.
+See here.
 After educating them, they understand that this growing gun violence problem is a result of an economic inequality problem due to target groups of people who were socially and economically excluded from society for several years.
 Anyone who pays attention to the media, will realize that the media reports gun violence from the growing criminal underworld.
 So why would anyone think that a gun ban now is going to make any noticeable impact?
 Legal gun owners are not the problem.
 Growing illegal gun owners are the problem for everyone.
 Poverty stricken areas are turning to crime to survive.
 They are victims of systematic social and economic exclusion which leads to poverty, which leads to preventable crimes.
 Our public safety is being threatened.
 For years we have be cautioning the public that dark days were on the horizon and are coming our way unless we address these social and economic exclusion tactics.
 Now We are at a point where we are running out of time to make mistakes.
 It appears that every other solution except the right solution has been executed.
 And those bad decisions has cost us our public safety we once enjoyed and innocent lives.
 We need to take well calculated steps big enough to make a noticeable difference.
-The answer to legal and law abiding gun owners’ question is no for a number of reasons:
+The answer to legal and law abiding gun owners' question is no for a number of reasons:

 1) For a legal gun ban now to have maximum impact, the ban must be firmly in place years before gun violence reaches a crisis level.
 The guns are already on the streets.
 Bottom line, too little, too late.